15 Simple Ideas to Transition from Summer to Fall Decor

 #4: Transition from summer to fall decor by changing your florals.

-Whether fresh or faux, florals are a perfect seasonal transition. Â You can transition your home decor from summer to fall by adding seasonal florals here and there throughout your home.
+Whether fresh or faux, florals are an easy way to make seasonal decor transitions.
+You can easily transition from summer to fall decor by adding a pop of color with seasonal florals here and there throughout your home.

 If you’re looking for great faux florals for fall, I highly recommend these: